ypid/suncalc/README.md

 ## Install

-Install the library for your favorite language by executing the appropriate command:
+Install the library for your favorite language by executing one of the following commands:

 ```Shell
 npm install suncalc             # JavaScript/Node.JS